StellerSecurity/Steller.Phone.NotesApp/README.md

 # Steller.Phone.NotesApp

-A hybrid application that allows users to store notes on their phone using localStorage.
+A hybrid ionic application that allows users to store notes on their phone using localStorage.

 It is possible to add a password for the app which encrypts all data stored on the phone with AES256.